Alek Thomas Player Props: Diamondbacks vs. Padres

 Alek Thomas At The Plate

-- Thomas is batting .200 with three doubles, a triple, a home run and four walks.
+- Thomas has three doubles, a triple, a home run and five walks while batting .190.

-- In 33.3% of his games this year (six of 18), Thomas has picked up at least one hit, and in three of those games (16.7%) he recorded at least two.
+- Thomas has reached base via a hit in six games this season (of 19 played), and had multiple hits in three of those games.

-- He has hit a home run in one of 18 games, and in 1.7% of his plate appearances.
+- He has hit a long ball in one of 19 games, and in 1.6% of his plate appearances.

-- Thomas has driven in a run in four games this season (22.2%), including one multiple-RBI game.
+- In four games this year, Thomas has picked up an RBI, with more than one RBI once.

-- In five games this season (27.8%), he has scored, including multiple runs twice.
+- In six games this year (31.6%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.